About Gregory Crewdson

 What is Gregory Crewdson known for?

 Gregory Crewdson’s art can best be described as spooky and unnerving.
-Often featuring events that are inexplicable and disturbing, his photographs closely resemble images that you would see in a paranormal feature film.
-Operating in grand scale, Gregory relies on help from a large crew to shoot his staged scenes.
+Often featuring inexplicable and disturbing events, his photographs closely resemble images that you would see in a paranormal feature film.
+Operating on a grand scale, Gregory relies on help from a large crew to shoot his staged scenes.
 The photographs are then edited during post-production.

 Crewdson’s work has a brooding quality to it.
 In some pieces, you might observe light shining down from above, while in others, the subjects display a real sense of peace, which further helps to increase the emotional impact that the photographs have on observers.